andrew-na-git/Score-Embedding-Fast-Diffusion/PLAN.md

 `diffusion.inner_tolerance` exposes this; the default is 1e-6.

-Accuracy trade: upwinding is first-order accurate in space against central differencing's second order, adding numerical diffusion of order `|v| h / 2`.
-Ablate upwind against central wherever central is stable, and report the difference -- do not present unconditional stability as free.
+Accuracy trade: upwinding is first-order accurate in space against central differencing's second order, adding numerical diffusion of `|v| h / 2`. **This is now measured rather than asserted -- see 8.3c**: observed order 0.99 vs 2.04, the fitted artificial diffusion matching `|v|h/2` to four digits, and a relative added diffusion of `|s| h / 2` in which sigma cancels entirely.
+At the shipped `dh = 1` that is about 50% of the physical diffusion.
+Do not present unconditional stability as free.

 ### 8.3 Feasibility, measured honestly